ME-64/openfigipy/README.md

 `query_number`: Shows which query the result is related to, can be helpful when a query returns multiple matches.

+`result_number`: Shows the order in which the results were returned by the Open FIGI API.
+Generally the best match is shown first (i.e. `result_number` 0)

 `status_code`: one of ('success', 'warning', 'error') as per the documentation on the Open FIGI API.

 `status_message`: The associated message with the given `status_code`.
 Helpful for understanding why results might not have been returned.